shimniok/diyrovers/README.md

 `Blinky/` is an LED blinky demo; it blinks LED2 on the LPCXpresso board

-`DataBus/` is the code for DataBus written for mbed offline compile
+`DataBus/` is the code for DataBus (and Jeep FSV) written for mbed offline compile

 `FreeRTOS_mbed/` a 2-task LED blinky demo using mbed and FreeRTOS together